-Several prior attempts have been made to feedback fielded behavioral information to designers.
-As described below, these approaches gather various types of runtime and environmental information from programs deployed in the field, i.e., on user platforms with user configurations.
+Several attempts have been made to feedback fielded behavioral information to designers.
+These approaches gather various types of runtime and environmental information from programs deployed in the field, i.e., on user platforms with user configurations.

-Distributed regression test suites.
+1. Distributed regression test suites.
 Many popular projects distribute regression test suites that end-users run to evaluate installation success.
-Well-known examples include GNU GCC [13], CPAN [14], and Mozilla [7].
-Users can-but frequently do not-return the test results to project staff.
+Well-known examples include GNU GCC [15], CPAN [16], and Mozilla [7].
+Users can - but frequently do not - return the test results to project staff.
 Even when results are returned, however, the testing process is often undocumented and unsystematic.
-Developers therefore have no record of what was tested, how it was tested, or what the results were, resulting in the loss of crucial information.
+Therefore, developers have no record of what was tested, how it was tested, or what the results were, resulting in the loss of crucial information.

-Auto-build scoreboards.
+2. Auto-build scoreboards.
 Auto-build scoreboards monitor multiple sites that build/test a software system on various hardware, operating system, and compiler platforms.
-The Mozilla Tinderbox [15] and ACE+TAO Virtual Scoreboard [16] are examples of auto-build scoreboards that track end-user build results across various volunteered platforms.
-Bugs are reported via the Bugzilla issue tracking system [17], which provides inter-bug dependency recording and integration with automated software configuration management systems, such as CVS or Subversion.
+The Mozilla Tinderbox [17] and ACE+TAO Virtual Scoreboard [18] are auto-build scoreboards that track end-user build results across various volunteered platforms.
+Bugs are reported via the Bugzilla issue tracking system [19], which provides inter-bug dependency recording and integration with automated software configuration management systems, such as CVS [20].
 While these systems help to document multiple build processes, deciding what to put under system control and how to do it is left to users.
-Unless developers can control at least some aspects of the build and process, however, important gaps and inefficiencies will still occur.
+Unless developers can control at least some aspects of the build and process, important gaps and inefficiencies will still occur.

-Remote data collection systems.
-Online crash reporting systems, such as the Netscape Quality Feedback Agent [18] and Microsoft XP Error Reporting [19], gather system state at a central location when fielded systems crash, simplifying user participation by automating some parts of problem reporting.
-Orso et al. [20] developed the GAMMA system to collect partial runtime information from multiple fielded instances of a software system.
+3. Remote data collection systems.
+Online crash reporting systems such as the Netscape Quality Feedback Agent [21] and Microsoft XP Error Reporting [22], gather system state at a central location when fielded systems crash, simplifying user participation by automating some parts of problem reporting.
+Orso et al. [23] developed the GAMMA system to collect partial runtime information from multiple fielded instances of a software system.
 GAMMA allows users to conduct a variety of different analyses, but is limited to tasks for which capturing low-level profiling information is appropriate.
 One limitation of these approaches is their limited scope, i.e., they capture only a small fraction of interesting behavioral information.
 Moreover, they are reactive (i.e., the reports are only generated after systems crash), rather than proactive (i.e., attempting to detect, identify, and remedy problems before users encounter them).